wp-plugins/soap-authentication/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+Latest Release - Fixed a couple of issues with the admin control panel thanks to D for spotting the issues.

 = 1.0 =
-Latest Release - No upgrades available
+Initial release of the plugin